 The club invited Winter Green, the 17-year-old founder of GetPolitical, to moderate.

 GetPolitical is an organization that strives to inform students about the civic system and encourage political engagement through bipartisan education and civic discussion.

 Green began the presentation by describing her engagements in politics and current affairs, starting with her parents’ political affiliation and her own awareness during the 2008 presidential election.

-She went on to educate the attendees about different political theories by detailing what each theory entails, where it originates and what specific examples
+She went on to educate the attendees about different political theories by detailing what each theory entails, where it originates and what specific examples there are.

 To conclude the event, Green posed questions about controversial issues in the national political debate and asked students what their opinions were.

-Students spoke about their views on President Donald Trump, their engagement in elections, universal health care, tax cuts, military spending and implementing work requirements in Medicaid, Medicare and Social Security
+Students spoke about their views on President Donald Trump, their engagement in elections, universal health care, tax cuts, military spending and implementing work requirements in Medicaid, Medicare and Social Security programs.

 “This is [why] I like the Republicans a lot,” Gregory Usvitsky, a member of the club’s e-board, said.
 “There is no unilateral thought in the process.
 I like the individualist thinkers.”

 In the current hyper-partisan and divisive era of politics, almost all members of The Right Wings distance themselves from the national Republican Party and refuse to align themselves with any politicians in order to purify ideological discussion.

 “Usually in the club, we’d like to maintain that we don’t really stand for any political candidate — or even policy,” said club president and founder, Vincent Gangemi.
 “Because we don’t like to exclude anyone.”